 Listen, my brothers and sisters, to my dream, and remember that you too have dreamed like me.
 In my dream—I come to the land. … Remember, though, that beneath the ruins [of diaspora existence] there is a hot whispering coal, hidden from the ravages of that life, and the spirit of the land blows to revive it. … And I shake it off strongly, with all my might, I shake that life off myself.
 And I start everything from the beginning, everything from the beginning.
 From the A,B,C my life begins again; I do not change, I do not mend, I start everything anew.
 And the first thing that opens my heart to life, the likes of which I have yet to know, is work.
 Not work to make a living, or work as a mitzvah.
 But one’s life work, work from which shines forth a new light, a light which I have seen, a light which is one of the deepest roots of life.
 And I work ...
 Hence, whenever I continue to work, to toil, to suffer – no drop of blood, no effort of my strength or of my mind is lost, because every drop of blood is a flicker of fire, and every effort of strength and mind— a spark of resurrection for my soul.

-As previously seen in Gauthier, we have here a description of manual work as a religious experience, capable of providing redemption to the land, the people and the individuals.
+As previously seen in Gauthier, we have here a description of manual work as a religious experience, capable of providing redemption to the land, the people and the individual.
 However, contrary to the Christian’s view, for Gordon this work has a prominent nationalistic element.
 Work leads to redemption only when it is performed by the Jewish people on the land to which their soul is inextricably linked.
 Thus, it is not only toil but also, and perhaps primarily, the ancient history of the Jewish people that links them to the land and gives them rights to it.
 Gordon’s thought had clear political content that was either missed or dismissed by Gauthier.

 Another element that attracted Gauthier to Gordon is the religious, mystic tone he utilized in his writings, which in Gauthier’s eyes contrasted with the secular-Marxist atmosphere he found in most of the kibbutzim he visited, and which he found very much alarming.